 - In a survey, 47% of users stated that CRM significantly impacted customer retention.
 47% of users also cited a significant impact on customer satisfaction.

 - In a 2014 report, 74% of users said their CRM gave them improved access to customer data.

 Considering that data accessibility is key to shortening the sales cycle for salespeople by 8–14 percent (on average), it explains why 53% of top-performing companies are investing in CRM to drive sales productivity.

 That’s a lot of number-crunching, by the way.
 Time for a breather.

-The qualitative benefits
+The qualitative benefits of a CRM

 Fact is, the tools of the sales trade have evolved.
 In the ‘60s and ‘70s, customer databases meant the rolodex.
 It was the bible for sales reps across the world, but it also had an element of risk; a high-performing rep could walk out with their rolodex (and all the information about your clients).
 When businesses shifted to digital, spreadsheets and emails held crucial data about pipelines and lead lists.